dcpark02/crystalBlue/README.md

    ```
    node server.js
    ```
-   to spin up the server on port 8000
+   This command will spin up the server on port 8000.

 ### _Guide to run the frontend_

-1. cd to the frontend and run:
+1. Navigate to the frontend folder and run:

    ```
    npm run dev
    ```
-   the frontend should spin at localhost port 5173, open the broswer to see it:
+  The frontend should be accessible at localhost port 5173.
+Open the browser to view it.

 ## Further Work to Do
 1. Connect the backend to the frontend to achieve a full-stack solution.
-2. Fetch the MAX number of articles from another API instead of hardcoding it in the `.env` file.
+2. Dynamically fetch the maximum number of articles from another API instead of hardcoding it in the .env file.
-3. Determine a method to fetch only the articles that haven't been embedded in the Pinecone database, and then store their embeddings into the database.
+3. Implement a method to fetch only articles not embedded in the Pinecone database and store their embeddings.
-4. The backend chatbot currently cannot add footnotes when answering questions based on the Pinecone database.
-Consider overwriting the LangChain framework to incorporate this feature.
+4. Enhance the backend chatbot to include footnotes when answering questions based on the Pinecone database.
-5. Introduce a community page feature for the frontend.
+5. Introduce a community page feature on the frontend.
-6. Assess the frontend's loading speed and optimize it for better performance.
+6. Evaluate and optimize the frontend's loading speed for improved performance.

 ## _Useful links_
 * [Lanchain JS docs](https://js.langchain.com/docs/get_started/introduction/)